 Director compensation shall be determined by the Governance Committee.
 The Company's policy shall be to ensure that Director compensation is appropriate and competitive to ensure the Company's ability to attract and retain highly-qualified Directors.
 Director compensation will be disclosed each year in the Company's Annual Meeting proxy statement.
 Non-employee Directors receive a combination of cash and equity compensation for service on the Board.

 Requiring Directors and executive officers to have an appropriate equity ownership in the Company helps to more closely align their economic interests with those of other stockholders.
 Each Director shall, at all times, be an owner of the common stock of the Company.
-As a guideline, non-employee Directors shall own common stock of the Company equal in value to at least four times the amount of the annual Board retainer fee, with a four-year time period after first election to achieve this level.
+As a guideline, non-employee Directors shall own common stock of the Company equal in value to at least five times the amount of the annual Board retainer fee, with a five-year time period after first election to achieve this level.
 The Compensation Committee shall adopt guidelines for Dow common stock ownership by executive employees.
 It is against Company policy for executive officers to engage in speculative transactions in Company securities.
 As such, it is against Company policy for executive officers to trade in puts or calls in Company securities, or sell Company securities short.
 In addition, it is against Company policy for executive officers to pledge Company securities, or hold Company securities in margin accounts.

 The Compensation and Leadership Development Committee of the Board has adopted an executive compensation recovery policy applicable to executive officers.
 Under this policy, the Company may recover incentive income that was based on achievement of quantitative performance targets if an executive officer engaged in grossly negligent conduct or intentional misconduct that resulted in a financial restatement or in any increase in his or her incentive income.
 Incentive income includes income related to annual bonuses and long term incentives.